nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 done by creating a model of the problem situation.
 Within a model all elements that relate with the problem situation are brought together to study effective solutions.
-Without going into detail on system science or problem solving theory: in general systems consist of sub-systems, objects, functions or processes, and activities or tasks.
+Without going into detail on system science or problem solving theory: in general systems consist of subsystems, objects, functions or processes, and activities or tasks.

 The key in creating a good model to solve a specific information